 Apply

-Apply for 2024 graduate admission to the University of Minnesota School of Music.
+Apply for 2025 graduate admission to the University of Minnesota School of Music.
+For the most common questions from prospective graduate students, please refer to this FAQ sheet.

 Prospective graduate students who are planning to audition in-person should make themselves available for the entire day.